devantler/ksail/README.md

 ## What is KSail?

 KSail is a CLI tool designed to simplify the management of GitOps-enabled Kubernetes clusters in Docker.
-It provides a set of commands that allow you to easily create, manage, and dismantle Flux-enabled clusters.
-KSail also integrates with SOPS for managing secrets in Git repositories, and provides features for validating and verifying your clusters.
+It provides a set of commands that allow you to easily create, manage, and dismantle GitOps-enabled clusters.
+KSail also integrates with SOPS for managing secrets in Git repositories and provides features for validating and verifying your clusters.

 ## How does it work?

 KSail leverages several key technologies to provide its functionality:

-- **Embedded Binaries:** KSail embeds binaries for tools like k3d, talosctl, and sops, allowing you to use these tools without having to install them separately.
+- **Embedded Binaries:** KSail embeds binaries for tools like k3d, flux, and sops.
+This enables KSail to work out of the box without requiring you to install any additional dependencies.
 - **Kubernetes-in-Docker Backends:** KSail supports various Kubernetes-in-Docker backends, allowing you to run Kubernetes clusters inside Docker containers.
-- **Flux GitOps:** KSail uses Flux to manage the state of your clusters, with your manifest source serving as the single source of truth.
+- **GitOps:** KSail sets up GitOps to manage the state of your clusters, with your manifest source serving as the single source of truth.
 - **Local OCI Registries:** KSail uses local OCI registries to store and distribute Docker images and manifests.
 - **SOPS Integration:** KSail integrates with SOPS for managing secrets in Git repositories.
-- **Manifest Validation:** KSail validates your manifest files before deploying your clusters.
+- **Manifest linting:** KSail lints your manifest files before deploying your clusters.
-- **Cluster Reconciliation Verification:** After deploying your clusters, KSail verifies that they reconcile successfully.
+- **Cluster Reconciliation Checking:** After deploying your clusters, KSail verifies that they reconcile successfully.

 ## Why was it made?